bensjx/VueDatalakeCodesandbox/README.md

 ## Demo
 https://codesandbox.io/s/github/bensjx/VueDatalakeCodesandbox/tree/master/

-## Packages
+## Libraries
 1. Papaparse: Load csv data from google sheets and transform them into an object to be processed in Vue. https://www.papaparse.com/.
 Since we are using codesandbox, click on "Add Dependency" at the left hand column and search for papaparse.
 After adding, rememebr to import it (first line of index.js).
 2. Vue Chartkicks: Used to visualise our data.
 This is a very simple way to display charts (in just 1 line).
-If you want to display more complicated charts you might want to consider other packages. https://chartkick.com/vue
+If you want to display more complicated charts you might want to consider other Libraries. https://chartkick.com/vue

 ## CORS error